Sigurdrian/plotly-vue-demo/README.md

 npm run dev
 ```

 This will expose website to the local network.
-This has to done for compatibility with docker.
+This has to be done for compatibility with docker.
-If you don't have nodejs installed you can you use docker.
+If you don't have nodejs installed you can use docker.

-First build the image.
+First build the image with the command

 ```sh
 docker build -t plotly-demo .
 ```
-Then run it.
+Then run it with

 ```sh
 docker run -p 5173:5713 plotly-demo